- Attract songbirds and butterflies to your schoolyard with wildflowers and native grasses.

 Click here to download the SFE-Application (pdf).
 This is a PDF fill-in form that you can access through Adobe Reader.
 Note: do not use the preview mode available on some browsers, please use Adobe Reader to fill-in this form.
 Click to download Adobe Reader.
 Here is a copy of the application in a Word file if you have problems with the Adobe form SFE Grant Application.docx.

-Once your project has been judged favorably and awarded a SFE grant, you will be expected to complete a final report by February 15th of the year following the grant award.
-To download a copy of the report, click here SFE Final Report.
+Once your project has been judged favorably and awarded a SFE grant, you will be expected to complete a progress report by February 15th of the year following the grant award.
+To download a copy of the report, click here SFE Progress Report.